webpack/webpack/examples/multiple-entry-points/README.md

 This example shows how to use multiple entry points with a commons chunk.

 In this example, you have two (HTML) pages `pageA` and `pageB`.
 You want to create individual bundles for each page.
-In addition to this, you want to create a shared bundle that contains all modules used in both pages (assuming there are many/big modules in common).
+In addition to this, you want to create a shared bundle that contains all the modules used in both pages (assuming there are many/big modules in common).
 The pages also use Code Splitting to load a less used part of the features on demand.

 You can see how to define multiple entry points via the `entry` option.